openbikesensor/OpenBikeSensor3dPrintableCase/README.md

 #### Seat post mount

-The `SeatPostMount` gets attached to the seat post of the bicycle with zipties.
+The `SeatPostMount` gets attached to the seat post of the bicycle with zip ties.

 *Hint: A piece of an old bicycle tube can prevent it from turning or shifting.*